ilude/ContextMenuEditor/PRD.md

 # Context Menu Editor - Product Requirements Document

 ## Overview
-Context Menu Editor is a Windows GUI application that allows users to easily manage, edit, and customize context menu items for files, directories, and drives through an intuitive interface.
+Context Menu Editor is a Windows GUI application that allows users to easily manage, edit, and customize context menu items and startup programs through an intuitive interface.

+**Status**: 🚧 **v1.1 IN DEVELOPMENT** - Adding Windows Startup Management
-**Status**: ✅ **v1.0 COMPLETED** - See Implementation Summary section below
+**v1.0**: ✅ COMPLETED - See Implementation Summary section below

 ## Product Vision
-To provide Windows users with a simple, safe, and comprehensive tool for customizing their right-click context menus without requiring direct registry editing knowledge.
+To provide Windows users with a simple, safe, and comprehensive tool for managing their Windows customizations (context menus and startup programs) without requiring direct registry editing knowledge.

 ## Target Audience
 - **Primary**: Power users and system administrators who want to customize their Windows experience